asvrada/chrome-ext-app-store-spending/CONTRIBUTION.md

 For developers who want to contribute to this project.

+Source files are under `scripts/` and `popup/` folders.

 ## How to build / Manual install

 To test the project in Chrome, we use "Load Unpacked" feature.

 ## Design

+There are two components in this extension: 1) Service Worker, 2) Popup.

 ### Message between Service Worker and popup